ONLYOFFICE/CommunityServer/README.md

 SaaS version: [http://www.onlyoffice.com](http://www.onlyoffice.com "http://www.onlyoffice.com")

-## ONLYOFFICE One Click Installation
+## ONLYOFFICE Community Edition

-ONLYOFFICE Community Server is a part of **ONLYOFFICE Free Edition** that comprises also Document Server and Mail Server.
-To get ONLYOFFICE Free Edition in one click, make use of [ONLYOFFICE One Click Installation](https://controlpanel.onlyoffice.com/ "ONLYOFFICE One Click Installation").
+ONLYOFFICE Community Server is a part of **ONLYOFFICE Community Edition** that comprises also Document Server and Mail Server.
+To install ONLYOFFICE Community Edition, make use of the [Docker](https://github.com/ONLYOFFICE/Docker-CommunityServer#installing-onlyoffice-community-server-integrated-with-document-and-mail-servers "https://github.com/ONLYOFFICE/Docker-CommunityServer#installing-onlyoffice-community-server-integrated-with-document-and-mail-servers") or one of the available [virtual machines](http://www.onlyoffice.com/download.aspx "http://www.onlyoffice.com/download.aspx") with ONLYOFFICE Community Edition pre-installed.

 ## User Feedback and Support

-If you have any problems with or questions about this image, please contact us through a [dev.onlyoffice.org][1].
+If you have any problems with or questions about ONLYOFFICE, please contact us through [dev.onlyoffice.org][1].

   [1]: http://dev.onlyoffice.org